KnapsackPro/knapsack/README.md

 Remember that using tags to limit which specs get run will affect the time each file takes to run.
 One solution to this is to generate a new `knapsack_rspec_report.json` for the commonly run scenarios.

+### Passing arguments to cucumber

+Add arguments to knapsack cucumber task like this:

+    $ bundle exec rake "knapsack:cucumber[--name feature]"

 ### Info for CircleCI users

 If you are using circleci.com you can omit `CI_NODE_TOTAL` and `CI_NODE_INDEX`.
 Knapsack will use `CIRCLE_NODE_TOTAL` and `CIRCLE_NODE_INDEX` provided by CircleCI.